JSBushapa/2401-git-demo/README.md

 the commit to be sent to github
 4. 'git push -u origin main' sending the changes to github (origin) on the main branch
+5. 'git clone "ssh key" get ssh key from github paste it into terminal along with the prrevious command.
+6. fork